 The IRS issues ITINs to individuals who are required to have a U.S. taxpayer identification number but who do not have, and are not eligible to obtain a Social Security number (SSN) from the Social Security Administration (SSA).
 ITINs are issued regardless of immigration status because both resident and nonresident aliens may have a U.S. filing or reporting requirement under the Internal Revenue Code.
 Individuals must have a filing requirement and file a valid federal income tax return to receive an ITIN, unless they meet an exception.

-ITINs will begin renewing on a rolling schedule.
-No action is needed by ITIN holders if they do not need to file a tax return in 2018.
+ITINs renew on a rolling schedule.
+No action is needed by ITIN holders if they do not need to file a tax return in 2019.
 Below is a list of those who will need to renew: